tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - IAM roles can be used to delegate access to services that do not normally support IAM users, such as Amazon EC2.
 - IAM roles can be used to delegate access to services that you do not own.
 - IAM roles can be used to delegate access to services outside of AWS.

+#### IAM Role Types

+IAM Roles have two types of policies attached to them:

+- Trust Policy: Specifies who can assume the role
+  IAM Roles have a Trust Policy that specifies who can assume the role.
+The Trust Policy is a JSON document that defines the trusted entities that are allowed to assume the role.
+The Trust Policy is attached to the role and is evaluated when a principal attempts to assume the role.
+  Which identities can assume the role?

+- Permissions Policy: Specifies what the role can do IAM Roles have a Permissions Policy that specifies what the role can do.
+The Permissions Policy is a JSON document that defines the permissions that are allowed or denied when the role is assumed.
+The Permissions Policy is attached to the role and is evaluated when a principal attempts to assume the role.

+#### Temporary Security Credentials

+IAM roles issue temporary security credentials that are valid for a specified duration.
+These credentials are generated dynamically and provided to the user or application that assumes the role.
+The user or application can then use the temporary security credentials to make requests to AWS resources.